EirikHaughom/OSDUBootcamp/Labs/Module 1 - Authentication and authorization/readme.md

 5. Perform the interactive authentication in your browser.
 Ensure that the token creation is successful.
 6. Run the following request to make sure the token is valid: `Entitlements > (GET) listGroups`.
 7. Compare the response with the output from the OSDU CLI (`osdu entitlements mygroups`).

-## 2. Entitlements Service
-The Entitlements Service is used to manage users and groups in OSDU.
-In this section you will learn how to create a new user and group.

-## 3. Legal Service
-The Legal Service is used to manage legal tags and data categorization in OSDU.
-In this section you will learn how to create a new legal tag.

-## 4. Schema Service
-The Schema Service is used to manage schemas in OSDU.
-In this section you will learn how to create a new schema.